13-Peripherals

 Apple Graphics Tablet - Photo credit: Scott King, www.myapplespace.com/photo/apple-graphics-tablet-1979

-Creating pictures on the hi-res graphics screen was always a challenge, from 1977 onward.
+Creating pictures on the hi-res graphics screen was always a challenge.
 Using the game paddles or a joystick is one method that could be used, but it was difficult getting accurate lines and curves.
 Apple addressed this problem when they released the Apple Graphics Tablet in the late 1970s, which sold for about $650.
 This was a large flat surface, about thirty inches square, with a grid printed on the surface.
 Using a stylus attached to a wire leading to the tablet, and appropriate software, this could be used to draw pictures on the Apple II hi-res screen.
 There were two different releases of the Apple Graphics Tablet.
 The original one, which was released when the II Plus was the latest machine, was discontinued by FCC order because of RFI (radio frequency interference) problems.
 The second version, to correct that problem, was released after the IIe was in production.
-It used two DB-9 connectors to install on the backplate of the computer, leading to the peripheral card plugged into a slot inside.
-(These DB-9 connectors are the same type used on the back of the IIc and IIGS for connection of a joystick).[40]
+It used two DB-9 connectors to install on the back plate of the computer, leading to the peripheral card plugged into a slot inside.
+(These DB-9 connectors are the same type used on the back of the IIc and IIGS for connection of a joystick).[47]

 Koala Pad